FC Slavoj Vyšehrad

-FC Slavoj Vyšehrad is a football club located in Prague-Nusle, Czech Republic, and named after Vyšehrad.
-It currently plays in the Bohemian Football League (ČFL), which is the third tier of the Czech football system.
+FC Slavoj Vyšehrad is a football club in Prague-Nusle, Czech Republic, and named after Vyšehrad.
+The club used to play in the 2nd and 3rd tiers of the Czech football system.
+In 2022, after a corruption scandal, the club was reassigned to the Prague Championship (5th tier).

 History

-The club was founded 1907 and plays its home matches at the 2,500-capacity Stadion Slavoj Vyšehrad.
+The club was founded in 1907 and plays its home matches at the 2,500-capacity Stadion Slavoj Vyšehrad.